Opt-in vs Opt-out consent explained

 Simplify Consent Management with BigID

-BigID’s data platform for privacy, security, and governance leverages advanced AI and machine learning technologies to streamline organization’s consent management.
-BigID provides a comprehensive view of your enterprise data both on prem and throughout the cloud.
+BigID’s industry-leading data management platform for privacy, security, and governance leverages advanced AI and machine learning technologies to streamline organization’s consent management.
+BigID provides a comprehensive view of your enterprise data both on prem and throughout the cloud, at scale.
 Organizations can track and manage consent across various systems and data sources— enabling quick response to data subject requests and maintaining compliance with data privacy regulations.

 Using powerful ML classification, BigID offers next-gen data discovery to identify data and automate consent collection processes.
 With BigID’s Privacy Portal, organizations can proactively manage all of their privacy initiatives and ensure compliance with current and future regulations.